UmbraAether/Lamina-Nel/README.md

 # Lamina Operating System

-This operating system is written in C++ as a learning experience and as a draft for any future re-writes.
+This operating system is written in C++ and is used to build, manage, and create software as i hate linux, BSD, Windows, and most other minor kernels.
+Why?
+Because I didn't make them.

 ## Building Lamina-Nel